Shareholders who lost money in shares of China Liberal Education Holdings Ltd. (OTCMKTS: CLEUF) Should Contact Wolf Haldenstein Immediately

 Lead Plaintiff Deadline is March 31, 2026

 NEW YORK, Feb.
-14, 2026 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed against China Liberal Education Holdings Ltd. (OTCMKTS:CLEUF) ("China Liberal" or the "Company") inclusive on behalf of all persons and entities that purchased or otherwise acquired China Liberal securities between January 22, 2025 and January 30, 2025, both dates inclusive (the "Class Period").
+18, 2026 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a class action lawsuit has been filed against China Liberal Education Holdings Ltd. (OTCMKTS:CLEUF) ("China Liberal" or the "Company")inclusive on behalf of all persons and entities that purchased or otherwise acquired China Liberal securities between January 22, 2025 and January 30, 2025, both dates inclusive (the "Class Period").
 Investors have until March 31, 2026, to seek appointments as lead plaintiff.

 PLEASE CLICK HERE TO JOIN THE CASE AND SUBMIT CONTACT INFORMATION